International Health Alerts

 - It can be spread from person to person through mosquito bites and through sexual contact.

 - Anyone traveling to, or living in, areas where transmission has been reported is at risk of becoming infected.
 Areas of concern continue to evolve.
-Updated Zika information including evolving areas of concern, “Areas of Zika” can be found on the CDC website.
+Updated Zika information including evolving areas of concern, “Areas of Zika” can be found on the CDC website for Zika Virus.

 - A sexual partner of someone who has traveled to or is living in an active Zika area is at risk of becoming infected.